ChepleBob30/Targeted-Vector/README.md

 - What is the development status of Targeted Vector?

-    *Targeted Vector is currently in the development phase (beta stage).*
+    *Targeted Vector has now completed its development stage.*

 - What languages will the Targeted Vector support?